gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ### Sequenced Collections
->Introduce new interfaces to represent collections with a defined encounter order.
-Each such collection has a well-defined first element, second element, and so forth, up to the last element.
-It also provides uniform APIs for accessing its first and last elements, and for processing its elements in reverse order.

 In order to "fix" inconsistencies such as the ones below across Collection APIs regarding accessing elements in a well defined order, Sequenced Collections are introduced.
 ```java
                First element	                Last element